SecArt1/M57-Jean-Digital-Forensics-Investigation/05-final-report/executive-summary.md

 # Executive Summary

-**Case ID:** M57-JEAN-2024
+**Case ID:** M57-CF-001
 **Investigation Type:** Digital Forensics - Data Exfiltration
 **Date of Report:** [Date]
-**Prepared by:** [Team Members]
+**Prepared by:** Adham Ahmed, Ahmed Hani, Abdullah Hegazi, Mohamed El-Awady, Hannen Abu Bakr

 ---

 ## Case Overview

-M57.Biz, a small startup company, experienced a data breach when a confidential spreadsheet containing employee names and salaries was discovered posted in the comments section of a competitor's website.
-The spreadsheet existed only on the laptop of Jean, a senior officer at M57.Biz.
-Jean claims she has no knowledge of how the data left her laptop and believes she was "hacked."
+M57.biz, a web start-up company, experienced a data breach when a confidential spreadsheet (m57plan.xlsx) containing employee salaries and Social Security Numbers was posted to a competitor's public technical support forum.
+The spreadsheet is confirmed to have originated from CFO Jean Jones's computer.

+**Key Personnel Statements:**
+- **Alison Smith (President):** Denies asking for or receiving the spreadsheet
+- **Jean Jones (CFO):** Claims Alison requested the spreadsheet and asked her to email it

 Our team was tasked with conducting a comprehensive digital forensic investigation of Jean's laptop to:
-1. Determine how the confidential data was exfiltrated
+1. Determine when Jean created the m57plan.xlsx spreadsheet
+2. Establish how the spreadsheet got from Jean's computer to the competitor's website
-2. Establish whether Jean was complicit or victimized
+3. Determine whether Jean was complicit or victimized by a phishing attack
-3. Document all findings using forensically sound procedures
+4. Identify any other personnel involved in the incident

 ---

 ## Investigation Scope

 **Evidence Analyzed:**
-- Jean's laptop disk image (EnCase E01 format)
+- CFO Jean Jones's laptop disk image (EnCase E01 format)
+- Files: jeanm57.E01 / jeanm57.E02
 - 2-volume forensic image totaling [XX] GB
+- Seized: 2008-07-20 04:28:00 EEST from Jean's Home Office
 - [Operating System] installation
 - User data from [date range]